5i-The-Fly/diamond-project04-5i/README.md

   4. Run `docker compose up` from `/`
   5. Run `yarn start` from `/client`

-How to update database and server connections
+How to update database and server connections: N/A
-  N/A

 Outstanding work
   - Properly integrating the scored rubric to reference template rubric.